 - On some UNIX platforms, the installation program does not install the JDK.
-During installation of your Oracle software, you are prompted to choose an existing Oracle Home directory or specify a path to create a new Oracle Home directory.
-If you choose to create a new directory, the installation program automatically creates it for you. - Oracle recommends that you do not exceed a maximum of 12 characters when naming your Oracle Home directory.
+During installation of your Oracle software, you are prompted to choose an existing Oracle home directory or specify a path to create a Oracle home directory.
+If you choose to create a directory, the installation program automatically creates it for you. - Oracle recommends that you do not exceed a maximum of 12 characters when naming your Oracle home directory.
 If the name of this directory has more than 12 characters, or if there are spaces in the directory name, the CLASSPATH may not be resolved properly.
-You can install only one instance of each version of a Oracle product in a single Oracle Home directory. - If the Oracle Home directory is populated and it does not contain registry.xml, or if any of the other installation directories are not empty, the following messages are displayed.
+You can install only one instance of each version of an Oracle product in a single Oracle home directory. - If the Oracle home directory is populated and it does not contain registry.xml, or if any of the other installation directories are not empty, the following messages are displayed.
 You are then prompted to continue installation, or return to the directory selection task with the one of the error message as shown in Listing 2-1: